 MARA is more heavily focused towards records.
 New opportunities exist in government and industry for highly skilled professionals who understand copyright law, patent protection and the critical nature of electronic records in preserving corporate memory and legal rights.

 The MLIS program requires 43 units for graduation.
-Within those units, five courses are required: LIBR 203, LIBR 200, LIBR 202, LIBR 204, LIBR 285, and either LIBR 289 or LIBR 299.
-Beyond those five courses, a student is free to select electives reflecting individual interests and aspirations.
-See: MLIS Information page.
+Within those units, one credit course, LIBR 203, and five three-credit courses, LIBR 200, LIBR 202, LIBR 204, LIBR 285, and either LIBR 289 or LIBR 299 are required.
+Beyond those six courses, a student is free to select electives reflecting individual interests and aspirations.
+See: MLIS Information.

 The MARA program requires 42 units for graduation.
 See: MARA Prospective Students.

-The Career Pathway described here is provided solely for advising purposes.
+The Career Pathway described here focuses on the MLIS degree and is provided solely for advising purposes.
 No special designation appears on your transcript or diploma.
-All students following the Management, Digitization and Preservation of Cultural Heritage and Records Career Pathway earn an MLIS or MARA degree.
+All students following the Management, Digitization and Preservation of Cultural Heritage and Records Career Pathway earn an MLIS degree.

-The role of the archivist and records manager is to organize, describe, interpret, manage and provide access to materials created in the present and those inherited from the past, and to preserve them for use in the future.
-They are also responsible for reliability and authenticity in electronic records.
+The role of archivists and records managers is to organize, describe, interpret, manage and provide access to materials created in the present and those inherited from the past, and to preserve them for use in the future.
+They are responsible for the reliability and authenticity in electronic records.
 Increasingly archivists and records managers are involved with the digitization and digital management of our records and cultural heritage in order to make documents and materials accessible online.
-In an increasingly digital world the role of the archivist and the records manager is becoming one.
-Recordkeeping is a continuum from creation through disposition, which includes archives.
+In our digital environment, the roles of the archivist and the records manager is becoming one.
+Recordkeeping is a continuum from creation through disposition, which includes both records management and archives.